InspiringGroup-Lab/CoGNN/README.md

 ## 2 Environment Requirements

 The source code of CoGNN is available in the repositories owned by [this anonymous Github account](https://github.com/CoGNN-anon).
-However, since building each part of the artifacts along with the dependencies is non-trivial, we provide an out-of-the-box Docker image for convenience.
+However, since building each part of the artifacts along with the dependencies is non-trivial, we provide a build-from-source Docker image for convenience.

 We summarize the required hardware resources and software conditions for running the Docker image we provide.